 If you or a loved one have been arrested for murder or manslaughter it is critical that you get help from an experienced criminal defense attorney.
 The process is complex and requires someone with trial experience and knowledge concerning this very serious charge.
 The laws are complex.
 You may need the assistance of an experienced criminal defense attorney to explain your options and get a favorable resolution.

-The attorneys at Fernandez and Hernandez have experience with murder and manslaughter cases and will work vigorously to resolve your situation.
-The attorneys at Fernandez & Hernandez have the experience necessary to deal with and resolve the complex issues associated with murder and manslaughter cases.
-The attorneys at Fernandez & Hernandez are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
-Fernandez & Hernandez can help you understand all of your options.
+The attorneys at Fernandez have experience with murder and manslaughter cases and will work vigorously to resolve your situation.
+The attorneys at Fernandez & have the experience necessary to deal with and resolve the complex issues associated with murder and manslaughter cases.
+The attorneys at Fernandez & are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
+Fernandez & can help you understand all of your options.

 Fill out the form below and we will be in touch with you to schedule your FREE consultation.